Contents of the United States diplomatic cables leak (Middle East): Arms shipments to Hezbollah

 It was alleged that Syria increased its arms shipments to Hezbollah despite its claims that new shipments had ceased.

 Tabloid incident

 A Syrian foreign minister was alleged to have fallen for a "tabloid-like story" regarding the death of Princess Diana.
 An American ambassador stated that this displayed the Syrian government's "'stark ignorance' of the outside world".

 Assassination of Rafic Hariri

-Omar Suleiman, chief of the Egyptian General Intelligence Directorate, stated that Syria "desperately" wants the halt of the investigation about the assassination of Rafic Hariri, prime minister of Lebanon, on 14 February 2005.
+Omar Suleiman, chief of the Egyptian General Intelligence Directorate, stated that Syria "desperately" wants to halt the investigation about the assassination of Rafic Hariri, prime minister of Lebanon, on 14 February 2005.
 Syria is suspected of involvement in that assassination and in the 2005 killings of anti-Syrian figures in neighbouring Lebanon.

 Tunisia

 Corruption

 The Economist referred to corruption in Tunisia, stating that "cables from Tunisia bluntly depict the regime of president Zine el Abidine Ben Ali as a sclerotic police state increasingly tarnished by nepotism", referring to a 17 July 2009 cable.
 The cable stated, "Corruption in the inner circle is growing."
 Another from 23 June 2008 said "corruption in Tunisia is getting worse".
 The New York Times suggested the cables about corruption were one of the reasons behind the overthrow of president Ben Ali in the 2010–2011 Tunisian protests.